ShashankRapolu07/SARCathon-AI-With-AutoTranslate/README.md

 ## Performance and Scalability

 ### Why Traditional NoSQL/SQL Databases are Slow and Inefficient?
-Traditional NoSQL/SQL databases like MongoDB, Firebase, etc., rely upon Exact Document Matching Search for data retrieval.
+Traditional NoSQL/SQL databases like MongoDB, Firebase, etc., rely upon **Exact Document Matching Search** for data retrieval.
 If the FAQ dataset is large (>1 million parameters), we need to fetch the entire data into the local machine and perform similarity search using Cosine-Similarity/Euclidean-Distance.
 This makes relevant FAQ retrieval extremely slow and inefficient.

 ### How Vector Databases are Faster and Efficient?
-Instead of performing a similarity search with respect to all the FAQs in the database (like SQL/NoSQL databases), Vector Databases (like Pinecone) use ingenious techniques for comparing user queries only with closely-related FAQs.
-This is enabled by the usage of special data structures called Hierarchical Navigable Small World (HNSW) graphs, which store vector embeddings and metadata in an eccentric way.
-The search mechanism is called Approximate Nearest Neighbor Search (ANN), where the user embedding is queried only with its nearest neighbors (stored vector embeddings).
+Instead of performing a similarity search with respect to all the FAQs in the database (like SQL/NoSQL databases), Vector Databases (like **Pinecone**) use ingenious techniques for comparing user queries only with closely-related FAQs.
+This is enabled by the usage of special data structures called **Hierarchical Navigable Small World (HNSW) graphs**, which store vector embeddings and metadata in an eccentric way.
+The search mechanism is called **Approximate Nearest Neighbor Search (ANN)**, where the user embedding is queried only with its nearest neighbors (stored vector embeddings).

 #### Approximate Nearest Neighbor (ANN) Search:
 Pinecone Vector Database has an efficient search mechanism that is robust to scaling.
-It uses a type of Approximate Nearest Neighbor Search (ANN) called Hierarchical Navigable Small World (HNSW) for faster and efficient retrieval of closest FAQ data.
+It uses a type of **Approximate Nearest Neighbor Search (ANN)** called **Hierarchical Navigable Small World (HNSW)** for faster and efficient retrieval of closest FAQ data.
 Even if the FAQ dataset is large (>1 million FAQs), this mechanism enables comparing the reference embedding only with its closest neighbors in the database.
 In Pinecone, the `ef` argument inside the `index.query()` method controls the number of nearest neighbors to compute similarity scores with.

 > **NOTE:** As the FAQ dataset (`faqs.json`) is small in our case, we compared the user query with all the FAQ embeddings to not compromise on retrieval accuracy.